gemandyruby/gemandyruby.github.io/_stories/artschool.md

 The worst part was how clearly Gem was enjoying herself.
 She shifted into another pose, lying on her side with one arm propping up her head.

-“Don’t be shy,” Gem said, flashing the room another dazzling smile.
-“You can look as much as you need to.
+“Don’t, like, be shy or whatever,” Gem said, flashing the room another dazzling smile.
+“You can stare.
+I’m used to it.
+It’s fine.
 I don’t bite.
 Well, not during class.”

 A few students laughed nervously, and Ruby grit her teeth.